nagmat84/Longan/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to Lychee!
+Thank you for contributing to Longan!
 We only accept PR to the master branch.

 In addition, please describe the benefit to end users; the reasons it does not break any existing features, etc.